transreductionist/proper_nouns/README.md

 **Preface**: As natural language processing problems are solved, a programmer comes to understand our limitations.
 For a human, finding a name in a sentence is easy, on the other hand, for a machine the matter is qute different.
 Then there are the other complications, e.g. misspellings, disambiguation, etc. The methods  used below treat language as data, using pattern matching and statistical analysis (tagged corpi) to extract information from that data.

 As an example, `nltk.chunk` provides classes and interfaces for identifying non-overlapping linguistic groups (such as base noun phrases) in unrestricted text.
 A chunk structure is a tree containing tokens and chunks, where each chunk is a subtree containing only tokens.
-The chunking uses regular-expression pattern matching at its base for build the tree.
+The chunking uses regular-expression pattern matching at its base for building the tree.

 What would be exciting is to find other techniques, such as those that use nueral networks, to process language.
 These would "understand" language and be able to make long range associations.
 One can think of the analogy of a grammer as opposed to a universal grammar.